bokmann/font-awesome-rails/README.md

-# Font::Awesome::Rails
+# font-awesome-rails

-I just discovered font-awesome:
+This gem is a simple rebundling of the contents of font-awesome:

 http://fortawesome.github.com/Font-Awesome/

-And being the fan of the Rails asset pipeline that I am, I thought it appropriate to bundle into an asset gem.
-I'm over downloading and copying files into place for web projects...
-Why are we still banging rocks with sticks like that?  a package I can version and declare a dependency on is so much better.

-But nothing is actually written yet.
-The whole thing will take me about an hour to bundle up and release as a gem...
-I'm just declaring intent right now and will do it this weekend.

-While their page is all about less and bootstrap, I'm going to provide a couple of helpers to use it with SASS in the rails asset pipeline.
-I'll also come up with a few examples using it with my own ghbuttons-rails and semanticgs-rails gems as well.

-My first reason for wanting this is to have a properly versioned resource, but at this time, Font Awesome doesn't have any branches/tags that indicate any version number.
-To overcome this, my intent is to have a table that maps versions of this gem to the sha1 of Font Awesome's master that I create it from.
-I'm trying to have semantic versioning as well.
+In a format suitable for use with the Rails asset pipeline.

+add this to your gemfile:

+gem 'font-awesome-rails'

+and type

+bundle install

+and now in your application.css you can include the css file like so:

+*= require 'font-awesome'

+I'm not a fan of randomly grabbing files and adding them to my project - later on its always a pain when you need to figure out which version you're using and if there is a newer one...  so I'm going to do that work for you.
+You get to use this gem with a well-defined version number, and I'll periodically update it with new stuff from the mainline project.
+You'll know what version you're using and what the differences are.

+note on version 0.2.0 - FontAwesome now includes scss and sass files, but when I used them instead of the plain ol css file included in the project, it wanted some compass libraries.
+I'm a fan of compass, but including an entire tool like that in order to generate a @font_face tag seems a little much...
+I don't want this gem to require compass for such a trivial thing, so we are staying on the vanilla css file for now.

-version    FontAwesome's sha1 hash       Other additions 0.1.0      378b2d7                       Simplest packaging as a gem as possible
+  version    FontAwesome's sha1 hash       Other additions 0.1.0      378b2d7                       Simplest packaging as a gem as possible 0.2.0      563a6f3                       Repackaged after their new release